samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 - clearly, john probably will immediately learn french perfectly.
 - bill's story about sue and max's about kathy both amazed me.

-The two unacceptable examples the teacher got wrong:
+The two unacceptable examples (which the teacher got wrong):
 - the cat were bitten by the dog. (morphology) (unacc)
 - jones, that we were talking to last night, always watches football games alone. (long-range issue) (unacc)